Synchytrium endobioticum: Life cycle

 In spring, at higher temperature and moisture, overwintering sporangia germinate to release motile zoospores which infect suitable host epidermal cells.
 In infected cells, the summer sporangia develop, which quickly release new populations of zoospores.
 The infection cycle may be repeated as long as infection conditions are suitable.
 The infected plant cells swell, divide and surround the dividing zoospores resulting in the wart.

 Under certain stress conditions some zoospore pairs fuse, resulting in a zygote.
 The zygote bearing host cells divide, forming eventually the walls of a new winter sporangium.
 In autumn, the warts rot and disintegrate, releasing new thick-walled resting spores of the fungus into the soil.
 The diploid resting spores (pro-sori) undergo a dormancy period and before germination (probably) a meiotic division and several mitotic divisions, becoming a sorus.

 Ecology

 Synchytrium endobioticum is an obligate parasite that infects several plants of the genus Solanum.
 The most favourable conditions for its development are warm temperatures (but not over 20 °C) with enough humidity.
 Winter sporangia can remain viable for up to 20–30 years.
 It can survive at depths of 50 cm in the soil.
 Three different fungi have been observed to parasitize the resting sporangia.

-S. endobioticum originates from the Andean region of South-America, with now almost worldwide distribution in areas where potatoes are cultivated (absent in most of tropical Africa, Middle East, most of Canada, Japan and Australia).
+S. endobioticum originates from the Andean region of South-America, with almost worldwide distribution in areas where potatoes are cultivated (absent in most of tropical Africa, Middle East, most of Canada, Japan and Australia).